psylinse/stream-hubspot-chat-transcript/README.md

 The chat transcript can be customized with whatever properties are useful for your application.
 The string literal used in this example includes the `user.id`, `created_at` date, and message `text`, each of which are included in the Stream webhook request body.
 To see the available properties provided by the webhook, use `console.log(req.body)`.

-The second `Axios` request is sent to the HubSpot API's a contact update URL.
+The second `axios` request is sent to the HubSpot API's a contact update URL.
 The request specifies the property to be updated and what to update it with.
 Multiple properties can be updated at once if desired.

 Line 108 is not necessary for the code to run, but ensures that our connection with the HubSpot API will be closed when our task is done.
 Some API's might flag your app for repeatedly leaving requests open.

 ## Closing thoughts

 What may sound like a daunting task can actually be done quite artfully when using the right tools for the job.
-In this case, the right tools are a chat app with generous webhooks (Stream), and a tactful use of HubSpot API endpoints.
+In this case, the right tools are a chat app with webhooks (Stream), and a tactful use of HubSpot API endpoints.
 Hopefully this post has inspired you creatively and equipped you with skills to make your app tasks easier.